Roboy/RoboyVR/README.md

 **How it works:**
 Roboy and its behavior is simulated on the virtual machine via ROS.
 Important information
-regarding roboy's movement are then sent through a ROSbridge(g.e. messages) towards Unity.
+regarding roboy's movement are then sent through a ROSbridge(e.g. messages) towards Unity.
 In Unity roboy is rendered and constantly updated concerning positions, rotations, etc.
 With the help of a VR-Headset you can watch roboy move around in a virtual space.